Learn the latest skills

 The How to make your school more international on-site courses take place in Benalmadena, Malaga, Spain and Porto, Portugal.
-Blended courses are also an option and the fee paid for the lead-in course taken prior to the on-site course will be deducted from the course fee.
 How to make your school more international are 7 day courses that start on Sunday afternoon and end on Saturday at 13:00 o'clock.

 > planned courses